-Changes to the scope of consolidation in 2020
+Changes to the scope of consolidation in 2021

-During the year under review no acquisition or divestitures were carried out.
-Interroll Conveyor GmbH was renamed to Interroll Innovation GmbH and the place of business was moved to Baal, Germany.
+In 2021, the company MitMacher GmbH in Linz Austria was acquired and renamed Interroll Software & Electronics GmbH.
+Interroll Kronau GmbH was renamed Interroll Conveyor GmbH and the place of business was moved to Obrigheim, Germany.

-REPORT OF THE STATUTORY AUDITOR TO THE GENERAL MEETING OF INTERROLL HOLDING AG.
-SANT'ANTONINO
+REPORT OF THE STATUTORY AUDITOR TO THE GENERAL MEETING OF INTERROLL HOLDING AG, SANT'ANTONINO